Pascali's Island (film): Reception

-Caryn James, writing for The New York Times called it "Slow and stately, [the film] never gets beneath its own superficial gentility" and criticized the performances, dialogue and cinematography.
+Caryn James, writing for The New York Times called it "Slow and stately, [the film] never gets beneath its own superficial gentility" and criticized the performances, dialogue, and cinematography.
 Conversely, Roger Ebert praised the cast's performances, writing "Everything in a film like this depends on performance, and it is hard to imagine how it could have been better cast."
 Michael Wilmington of The Los Angeles Times called it "a film easy to recommend critically, but hard, in some ways, to like."
-At the same time, he wrote "This is quality film making with a vengeance."
+At the same time, he wrote "This is quality filmmaking with a vengeance."